gaurivp/Image-classification-using-Pytorch/README.md

-# Image Classification using Pytorch and Tensorflow
+# Image Classification using Pytorch